-GARAGE FLOOR

-There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
+GARAGE FLOOR There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
 Shrinkage cracks are common in garage floors and are not considered a structural defect.
 The garage floor is properly installed and is functioning as intended.

-OVERHEAD GARAGE DOORS
+OVERHEAD GARAGE DOORS GARAGE DOOR OPENER

-The garage is fitted with a pair of roll-up doors.
-The garage doors are properly installed and are performing their intended function.
+2S The garage is fitted with three roll-up doors.